justinleetyler/justinleetyler.github.io/log.md

 Reading Log
 ====

+2022-05.
+C.  08 The life and tryals of the gentleman pirate, Major Sted Bonnet / Jeremy R. Moss.
+920. A biography.

 2022-04.
 D.  07 Ringworld / Larry Niven.
 813. A group of adventurers find that civilization has collapsed on Ringworld.

 2022-04.
 B.  06 The House in the Cerulean Sea / T.J.
 Klune.
 813. Linus Baker, an orphanage caseworker, finds love while investigating Marsyas orphanage.